GeorgePimpleton/Win32-games/revised-code-GDI+/README.md

 ### Notes

 There may be links to websites or internet sources in these pages and source code.
 Links can go stale.
 A search engine is your friend.

+This is a "work in progress", there is no guarantee the entirety of the entire collection of games will ever be modernized any time soon or to what degree of modern usage.

+There is also no guarantee the source files will work for you.

+If you find better ways to rework the code please drop me a note and let me know.